coleblakeman01/README.MD/Tutorial.md

 # Markdown Tutorial

-This tutorial will cover the different Markdown commands used in creating this project
+This tutorial is written by me and will cover the different Markdown commands used in creating this project

 # Titles